Whether you’re at school, college, or university find out the best ways to make sure asthma doesn’t get in the way of studying.

 If you feel like you’re not getting the support you need, you could make a formal complaint.

 If you’re starting college or university, your daily routines may change, especially if you’ve left home.
 Try setting a reminder on your phone to take your preventer every day as prescribed.
+If you’ve moved away, make sure you share your asthma action plan with your new housemates, this way they know what to do in case of an asthma attack.

 If you’re moving home, make sure you register with a new doctor as soon as possible.
 Get more top tips for managing asthma when you leave home for the first time.